 - The International O’Sullivan Clan.
 Clan association.

-- Branches of the Sullivan Family.
-Early Sullivans from
+- History of the Sullivan Family.
+Sullivans in London.

 - The Timothy Sullivan Website

 O’Sullivan and Sullivan Surname Ancestry

 Ireland.
 The original home of the O’Sullivans was Tipperary.
 They were driven westward from these lands by the Anglo-Normans in the 1190’s and divided into two main septs:

 - the O’Sullivan Mor (the larger or the greater) in the Iveagh peninsula in south Kerry

 - and the O’Sullivan Beare (from the Beara peninsula) on Bantry Bay in west Cork.

 Early History.
 The early O’Sullivan history was characterized by ongoing feuds with their neighbors the MacCarthys.
 But they generally prospered – at least until the 1590’s when they came up against the English.